-Figure 4.15 shows the difference of post-launch calibrated visible reflectance between GOES-15 and GOES-13 (left) and the histogram distribution of the visible reflectance difference (right).
+Figure 4.15 shows the difference in the post-launch calibrated visible reflectance between GOES-15 and GOES-13 (left) and the histogram distribution of the visible reflectance difference (right).
 On average, the GOES-15 visible reflectance is about 1.0% higher than GOES-13 and 2.1% lower than GOES-11.
 The small visible reflectance difference between these radiometers indicates that the operational post-launch calibration corrections can reduce the “seam” feature along the overlapped areas.
-Causes of the difference include the SRF difference (Figure 4.16), bidirectional reflectance function distribution (BRDF), and the operational calibration uncertainty.
-Note the large SRF differences between the GOES-8/11, compared to GOES-13/15.
-This causes differences in the reflection from vegetative surfaces, given the sharp transition zone near 7.2 μm (not shown).
+Causes of the difference include the SRF difference (Figure 4.16), the bidirectional reflectance function distribution (BRDF), and the operational calibration uncertainty.
+Note the large SRF differences between GOES-8/11 compared to GOES-13/15.
+These differences then cause differences in the reflection from vegetative surfaces, given the sharp transition zone near 7.2 μm (not shown).